krisleech/tmuxinator/README.md

 # Tmuxification

-Generator for tmux configurations, by default it opens two windows, one containing vim in your project root.
+Generator for tmux configurations.
+The default template starts a tmux session with two windows in your project root, vim is started in the first window.

 ## Tested on